Remembering the Story

 The reference was, of course, to the tens of thousands of international passengers – mostly Americans – forced to land across Canada when the horrific terrorist attacks of September 11, 2001 led to the shutting down of all commercial aircraft in the United States.
 As the Vancouver Olympics wound down in 2010, NBC’s Tom Brokaw hosted a documentary on how neighborly Canadians came to the aid of stranded US travelers in the grim days after September 11, 2001.
 Millions of Americans got to see it.
 Many wept unashamedly as the story unfolded.

-Twenty years later it might be timely to revisit some of the details of this story, the saga of the “plane people,” as Newfoundland townsfolk dubbed their unexpected guests.
+Here are some details of this story, the saga of the “plane people,” as Newfoundland townsfolk dubbed their unexpected guests.

 The Journal reported the case of Lynn Nemser, a Pittsburg management consultant, who was assigned to the Camp of the Silver Birches, a Salvation Army retreat on a lake in Newfoundland.
 Her USAir Jet was forced to land at Stephenville – ironically an abandoned US Air Force base – on that September 11.
 Stephenville had to welcome 13 flights and about 1200 people, swelling the local population handily.